-Patents pending / now open source
+Patents pending / source-available

 Screenshots are